Csaldivar23/Project_4/README.md

 ### PostgreSQL Database Setup

 The schema consists of four tables: type, region, market, and avocados.

 Type, region, and market are lookup tables containing descriptive data (e.g., avocado types, regions, and markets).
-Avocados contains sales data, including price, volume, and bag types, and links to the other tables through foreign keys.
+The avocados table holds sales data, including price, volume, and bag types, linking to the other tables through foreign keys.
-The avocados table has foreign keys that link to type, region, and market by their respective Index values, establishing relationships between the data.
+Foreign keys in the avocados table connect to the type, region, and market tables by their respective index values, establishing clear relationships between the data.

 ## Preprocessing
-Using SQLalchemy we created an engine and reflected our database into all of our classes.
-We ended up with four classes representing each table from our Avacado Database.
+Using SQLAlchemy, we created an engine and reflected our Avocado database into classes, resulting in four classes representing each table.

-We used read_sql and created a series of joins for all ofo ur classes to create the avocado_df.
-We dropped the unneccesry columns from the joins we excecuted. 'type_', 'region_', 'market_', 'index_1', 'index_2', 'index_3' We then coverted the date column to datetime so that we could extract the month.
-The new month column was binned to Quarter 1, 2, 3, and 4.
+We then used read_sql to perform a series of joins on these classes, creating the avocado_df dataframe.
+During this process, we removed unnecessary columns from the joins: 'type_', 'region_', 'market_', 'index_1', 'index_2', and 'index_3'.

+Next, we converted the date column to a datetime format to extract the month.
+The extracted month was binned into quarters (Q1, Q2, Q3, and Q4) and cast as a string to ensure compatibility with our model.

-It was then cast as a string in order for our model to read it.
-We then dropped the index because it contains unique information which would interfere with the models accuracy.
+Finally, we dropped the index column as it contained unique information that could interfere with the model's accuracy.

 ## Training
 We created a scaler from StandardScaler using scikit-learn.
 Using the scaler we scaled 'plu4046', 'plu4225', 'plu4770', 'totalbags'.
 We then transformed the scaled data and labeled it scaled data.